sipunkumarnanda/NODE.JS-Backend-/3. Section-3 Basics of OS/15_Some_Important_Notes/1_environment-variables.md

 ---

+An **environment variable** is a key-value pair that stores information about the system or user settings that programs and processes can use.
+It helps configure how programs run by providing details like paths to important files, user preferences, and system settings.

+### Uses of Environment Variables:
+1. **Configuration**: They store system settings like file paths, language settings, or user information.
+2. **Program Behavior**: Programs can read these variables to know how to behave (e.g., where to find files, which version to use).
+3. **Security**: Sensitive information like API keys or passwords can be stored in environment variables instead of hardcoding them in the application code.

+---

 ### **1. What are Environment Variables?**

 - **Definition**: Environment variables are dynamic values that affect the way processes or applications run in an operating system.